josegcpa/josegpca.github.io/_pages/cv.md

 Service and leadership
 ======
 * Co-founder of JEST, a junior enterprise focused on providing data science training
-* Co-director of programming in Radio Universidade de Coimbra, a student-ran radio
+* Co-director of programming and radio broadcaster in Radio Universidade de Coimbra, a student-ran radio
 * Integrated several teams in student unions, with a particular interest in pedagogy and ecological and civil service

 Other skills